thedancomplex/darwin-ach/README.md

 * Verify auto install for backpack comptuer
 * Add apt-get auto install for 64 bit version on ubuntu raspi
 * Add example videos of the functionality
+* Make a windows compatiable backpack
+* Make the ros2 drivers for the camera
+* Make the ros2 drivers for the LEDs on the face
+* Make the ros2 drivers for the microphones

 # Joint Index for the Darwin-Op
 The following are the joint indexes for the Darwin OP: